- Portable Games

 Robert's shop was at the corner of a crossroad with a dried up fountain at the center, once considered the village's main street.

-The area became dark all too soon.
+The area became engrossed in darkness all too soon.

 The light of lamps leaked out from the shop's small windows, seeing it was open.